 Motions for Reconsideration: Pursuant to N.J.
 Ct.
 R. 2:11-6, a litigant may seek reconsideration of the decision of New Jersey’s Appellate Division.
 A motion for reconsideration is appropriate where (1) the court has based its decision upon a palpably incorrect or irrational basis, (2) the court did not consider, or failed to appreciate the significance of, probative, competent evidence, or (3) the litigant wishes to bring new or additional information to the court’s attention which the litigant could not have provided on the first application.

-Contact the Law Offices of David S. Rich, LLC to consult with a skilled appeals lawyer about your appellate matter.
+Contact the Law Offices of David S. Rich, LLC to consult with a skilled New Jersey appeals attorney about your case.

 Return to Practice Areas page.